codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 ## The Tokenizer - A less pretentious Lexer

-All experts agree the first step to a compiler is a Tokenizer (some of the more sophisticated prefer to call it a Lexer).
+All experts agree the first step to a compiler is a Tokenizer (or as the sophisticated call it, a Lexer).
 A Tokenizer has one simple goal, to take in a string

 {% highlight js %}
 "( 2 + 3 ) * 6"